jovan-fernandes/ifood-backend-logistic-test/README.md

+# Instructions:

+- Before running, you will need Docker and Docker Compose installed (https://docs.docker.com/install/)

+- How to run?
+    ``` docker-compose up ```

+- There is a Swagger for easily test the application: http://localhost:8081/swagger-ui.html

+- Note: Everytime you rerun the application, the mongodb database is cleared and some data are putted.

 # iFood Backend Test - Logistic - Vehicle Routing Problem

 You have been hired to create a completely new micro-service to route orders minimizing overall distance.
 This problem is well known as Vehicle Routing Problem, please find a reference for it at (https://en.wikipedia.org/wiki/Vehicle_routing_problem).